adefelic/cetus/planning/game-design.md

 		- nature, mystery, melancholy
 	- dark/demon's souls
 		- loneliness
+	- earthbound
+		- jrpg combat that isn't necessarily life or death combat
 	- wc3
 		- hero units have simple stats and simple inventories / equipment that modify those stats
 		- simple active abilities
+	- castlevania - weapon upgrade system?
+		- preserves movesets but gives upgraded look. are movesets going to be unique enough? this would keep the inventory small which is nice

 aesthetics:
 - coastal